 Another brilliant choice.

-But at least at least the individual with this uh involved here was her name is Gina Ryan Mondo, I think is how you pronounce it.
+But at least the individual involved here, her name is Gina Ryan Mondo, I think is how you pronounce it.

-Anyway, you know, her state was best and worst, worst states to start a business.
+Anyway, you know, her state was best and worst states to start a business.

 Yeah, they're 48th for the worst state.

-That's not gonna help commerce, but admitting that middle class are gonna have to pay taxes, yeah.
+It's not going to help commerce, but admitting that middle class are going to have to pay taxes.

-I saw this in the Daily Caller and Chinese private equity firm, according to uh records.
+I saw this in the Daily Caller and Chinese private equity firm, according to records, and despite reports that he was planning to divest.

-We have Congresswoman Ocasio Cortez really losing it on Twitter and on TV, actually claiming that House GOP is driven by white supremacist and extremists, and the party imposes no consequences for racism and insurrection.
+We have Congresswoman Ocasio-Cortez, really losing it on Twitter and on TV, actually claiming that House GOP is driven by white supremacists and extremists, and the party imposes no consequences for racism and insurrection.

 Listen.